A categorical action on quantized quiver varieties: Hecke correspondences and categorical actions

 The 2-functor $\cG_\la$ actually lands in a much smaller subcategory of $\EuScript{Q}^\la$.
-In the product $\fM^\la_\mu\times \fM^\la_{\mu'}$, we still have a notion of ``diagonal;'' the affinization of a quiver variety is the moduli space of semi-simple representations of the pre-projective algebra of a given dimension.
+In the product $\fM^\la_\xi\times \fM^\la_{\xi'}$ we still have a notion of ``diagonal.''
+By \cite[3.27]{Nak98}, the affinization of a quiver variety $\fN^\la_\xi$ lies in the moduli space of semi-simple representations of the pre-projective algebra of a given dimension.
 We say a pair of such representations lies in the {\bf stable diagonal} if they become isomorphic after the addition of trivial representations (that is, they are isomorphic up to stabilization).
+In more concrete terms, the global functions on $\fN^\la_\xi$ are generated by trace of the composition of the maps along a path in the doubled Crawley-Boevey quiver\footnote{The Crawley-Boevey quiver is $\Gamma$ with an additional vertex $\infty$ and $w_i$ new edges attaching $i$ to $\infty$.
+We can think of an element of $E^\la_\xi$ as a representation of this quiver with $\C$ placed on $\infty$, and thinking of each row in the matrix of the map $\C^{v_i}\to \C^{w_i}$ as the map along a different edge.} of $\Gamma$.
+We can define the stable diagonal to be the pairs in $\fN^\la_\xi\times \fN^\la_{\xi'}$ where these traces agree for any path.

-Following Nakajima, we let $Z$ denote the preimage of the stable diagonal.
-In \cite[\S 6.1]{BLPWquant}, Braden, Proudfoot and the author define a 2-subcategory $\mathbf{HC}^g(\la)$ of good sheaves of $\A_\mu\boxtimes \A_{\mu'}$-modules called {\bf Harish-Chandra bimodules}.
-This is the category of modules $\cM$ such that: \begin{itemize} \item the support of $\cM$ is contained in $Z$. \item there is a $\A'_\mu\boxtimes \A'_{\mu'}$-lattice $\cM'\subset \cM$ such that any global function vanishing on the stable diagonal kills the coherent sheaf $\cM'/h\cM'$.
+Following Nakajima, we let $Z$ denote the preimage of the stable diagonal in $\fM^\la\times \fM^\la$; this can also be thought of as the points where all the traces of loops coincide.
+In \cite[\S 6.1]{BLPWquant}, Braden, Proudfoot and the author define a 2-subcategory $\mathbf{HC}^g(\la)$ of good sheaves of $\A_\xi\boxtimes \A_{\xi'}$-modules called {\bf Harish-Chandra bimodules}.
+This is the category of modules $\cM$ such that: \begin{itemize} \item the support of $\cM$ is contained in $Z$. \item there is a $\A'_\xi\boxtimes \A'_{\xi'}$-lattice $\cM'\subset \cM$ such that any global function vanishing on the stable diagonal kills the coherent sheaf $\cM'/h\cM'$.
 This is a condition which should be thought of as an analogue of regularity of D-modules. \end{itemize}

 \begin{proposition} The image of $\cG_\la$ lies in the 2-category $\mathbf{HC}^g(\la)$. \end{proposition} \begin{proof} Since $\mathbf{HC}^g(\la)$ is closed under convolution, we need only check these conditions for $\mathscr{E}_i$ and $\mathscr{F}_i$.
 We have already checked that the supports of these modules are Hecke correspondences, and thus lie in $Z$.